KiernanBrown/KH3RandomizerWebsite/README.md

 ## Seed Generation Instructions <a name="instructions"></a>
 1. Choose whatever pools and extras that you want to have active on your seed and continue to the Options page.
 2. Enter a seed name on the bar at the top.
 This is required to actually randomize your seed so make sure that you do this!
 3. Continue to the Hints page and choose which hints settings that you want.
 These hints will display as the text on your Secret Reports in game.
+You can select your own list of important checks using the search bar on the hints page.
+The Hint Selection Types are detailed below:
     * None: No hints will be given on reports.
     * Vague: Reports will give you a vague description of where a check is.
       * If Proof of Times Past was in Toy Box Large Chest 1, a report could tell you "There is 1 check in Toy Box"
     * Verbose: Reports will give you a detailed description of exactly where a check is.
       * If Proof of Times Past was in Toy Box Large Chest 1, a report could tell you "Proof of Times Past is in Toy Box in Chest 1 (Large Chest, Andy's House)"
+    * World: Reports will hint the number of checks in a given world/category.
+          * If Proof of Times Past was in Toy Box Large Chest 1 and there were 2 other checks in Toy Box, a report could tell you "There are 3 checks in Toy Box."
 4. Click the Generate Seed button on the bottom right of the Review Page to download your seed's zip file.
 5. Extract the zip file that you just downloaded.
     * If you're using WinRAR then you can right click on the zip file and and choose the option that says Extract To pakchunk99-randomizer-SeedName and it will create a new folder and extract the needed files to it.